gofynd/fdk-client-javascript/README.md

 ```

-The `fetch` function accepts an object with the following possible keys:
+The `request` function accepts an object with the following possible keys:

 - **method** (string): The HTTP method to use (e.g., 'GET', 'POST', 'PUT', 'DELETE').
 - **url** (string): The URL endpoint for the request.